Building the case for modern logistics facilities

 Copy by Andrew Bloomenthal

-This report was prepared by Westmount Partners, LLC (“Westmount”), and is not intended for further distribution.
-Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission.
-The information contained in this report was prepared using sources that Westmount believes are reliable, but does not guarantee its accuracy.
-The information reflects subjective judgments, assumptions and Westmount’s opinion on the date made and may change without notice.
+This report was prepared by Westmount Partners, LLC (“Westmount”).
+Westmount is registered as an investment advisor with the U.S. Securities and Exchange Commission, and such registration does not imply any special skill or training.
+The information contained in this report was prepared using sources that Westmount believes are reliable, but Westmount does not guarantee its accuracy.
+The information reflects subjective judgments, assumptions, and Westmount’s opinion on the date made and may change without notice.
 Westmount undertakes no obligation to update this information.
-It is for information purposes only and should not be used or construed as investment, legal or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
-No part of this report may be copied in any form, by any means, or redistributed, published, circulated or commercially exploited in any manner without Westmount’s prior written consent.
+It is for information purposes only and should not be used or construed as investment, legal, or tax advice, nor as an offer to sell or a solicitation of an offer to buy any security.
+No part of this report may be copied in any form, by any means, or redistributed, published, circulated, or commercially exploited in any manner without Westmount’s prior written consent.

-Past performance is no guarantee of future results, and investing in stocks, alternatives, and bonds carries the possibility of loss of principal.
+Past performance does not guarantee future results, and investing in stocks, alternatives, and bonds carries the possibility of loss of principal.
 Securities transactions carry risk and are not suitable for all investors.
 Before making an investment decision, you should consider whether this information is appropriate in your circumstances.
 Expected returns are provided by each respective manager based on their views of the current environment.
 There can be no certainty that performance or events will turn out as we or the managers have opined above.

 If you have any comments or questions about this report, please contact us at info@westmount.com.